inominate/eve-api-proxy/README.md

 is reached.
 Lower numbers may cause throttling sooner but can allow for results to be returned before timeouts.

-If a request is held up for more than 60 seconds, the proxy will return a CCP style API Error 500.
+If a request is held up for more than 30 seconds, the proxy will return a CCP style API Error 500.

-Default is 60 seconds.
+Default is 180 seconds or three minutes.

 ##### `MaxErrors`
 The maximum number of errors that can occur over any given ErrorPeriod.
 This number should always be greater than the number of workers or else workers will be held up in order go guarantee the limit is not broken.
-Default is 20.
+Default is 250.

+According to CCP FoxFour, the CCP API will issue a temp ban at 300 errors over three minutes.

 ##### `CacheDir`
 The directory in which cached API data will be stored.
 Default is ./cache/

 ##### `FastStart`
 Fast start mode will clear the cache on startup instead of reloading it.
-Should only be used for debugging when the proxy needs to be restarted with a very large cache.
+As long as you're not restarting too often this can be left on.

 ##### `LogFile`
 File to use for general logging.
 Default is blank and will use stdout.